 Spotify hints at improving advertising and listening trends

 The Swedish company said advertising revenue fell 25 per cent in the quarter compared to the same period in 2019, as the world reeled from the coronavirus pandemic.
-But most of the trouble was in April and May, with June down only 12 per cent, suggesting the ad slump is abating.
+However, most of the trouble was in April and May, with June down just 12 per cent, suggesting the ad slump is abating.

 Growth in the key metric of monthly active users exceeded Spotify’s expectations in North America, where music listening started to rise again in May and is back at pre-Covid levels, according to Billboard.